 ii.Each local government has revised its self-governance articles for the house tax since Article 5 of the House Tax Act was revised on June 6, 2014, and the assessed house tax in 2015 increased NT$ 2.02 billion over 2014.

 (2) Assessing the current value of houses rationally

 To provide a uniform reference for the local governments as a basis of adjusting the tax base of the house tax, the amendments to Articles 2 and 16 of “The Reference Principle for Simplifying the Operation of Assessing the Standard Values and the Current Values of Houses” were promulgated on March 3, 2017.
-A total of 18 local governments adjusted the exempted criteria of the house tax for a house in residential use, and 28,296 houses were exempted in 2019, with the exempted tax totaling NT$35.85 million.
+A total of 19 local governments adjusted the exempted criteria of the house tax for a house in residential use.

 3.Examine Regulations Governing the Calculation of Income from Property Transactions

 To reflect the status of the housing market, the national tax administrations refer to actual economic conditions and trading activities in the housing market in current years to draft relevant standards (the Regulations Governing the Calculation of Income from Property Transactions) and submit them to the MOF for approval.
 Details of the standards are as follows: